Phil Dumatrait

 Phillip Anthony Dumatrait (born July 12, 1981) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Cincinnati Reds, Pittsburgh Pirates, and Minnesota Twins.
-He also played for the LG Twins of the KBO League.
+He played in Major League Baseball (MLB) for the Cincinnati Reds, Pittsburgh Pirates, and Minnesota Twins, and in the KBO League for the LG Twins.

 Early life

 Born in Bakersfield, California, Dumatrait played for Bakersfield College before he was drafted by the Boston Red Sox in the 2000 Major League Baseball Draft.

 Baseball career

 Cincinnati Reds

-On July 30, 2003, the Red Sox traded Dumatrait, left-hander Tyler Pelland and cash considerations to the Cincinnati Reds for right-handed relief pitcher Scott Williamson.
-Dumatrait spent a majority of his minor league career in the Reds organization with AA Chattanooga Lookouts and AAA Louisville Bats.
+On July 30, 2003, the Red Sox traded Dumatrait, left-hander Tyler Pelland and cash considerations to the Cincinnati Reds in exchange for right-handed relief pitcher Scott Williamson.
+Dumatrait spent a majority of his minor league career in the Reds organization with Double-A Chattanooga Lookouts and Triple-A Louisville Bats.

 In 2004, Dumatrait suffered a season-ending elbow injury and underwent Tommy John surgery.

 In 2007, Dumatrait made his major league debut with the Cincinnati Reds.

 Pittsburgh Pirates

 The Pittsburgh Pirates claimed him off waivers on October 26, 2007.
 He started the 2008 season as a reliever, but became a starter when Matt Morris was released.
 He gained his first major league victory on May 7, 2008, against the San Francisco Giants, pitching 5 2/3 shutout innings in the 3–1 Pirates victory.
 Dumatrait missed the last several months of the season because of an arm injury and opted to have surgery performed.

-On September 19, 2009, the Pittsburgh Pirates announced their intention to send Dumatrait to their AAA affiliate, the Indianapolis Indians.

-He was non tendered a contract after the 2009 season and became a free agent.
+On September 19, 2009, the Pirates announced their intention to option Dumatrait to their Triple-A affiliate, the Indianapolis Indians.
+Dumatrait was non-tendered after the 2009 season and became a free agent.

-On December 19, 2009, Dumatrait signed a minor league contract with the Detroit Tigers with an invite to spring training.